aws/graph-notebook/README.md

 }
 ```

-Additionally, you should have the following AWS credentials available in a location accessible to Boto3:
+Additionally, you should have the following Amazon Web Services credentials available in a location accessible to Boto3:

 - AWS_ACCESS_KEY_ID
 - AWS_SECRET_ACCESS_KEY
 - AWS_REGION
 - AWS_SESSION_TOKEN (OPTIONAL.
 Use if you are using temporary credentials)

-A list of all locations checked for AWS credentials can be found in the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).
+A list of all locations checked for Amazon Web Services credentials can be found in the [Boto3 documentation](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html).

 ## Contributing Guidelines